ethereum-oasis-op/baseline/baseline/core/types/README.md

-# @baseline
+# @baseline/type

-Baseline core package.
+Baseline core types.

 ## Installation

-`npm install @baseline`
+`npm install @baseline/types`

 ## Building

 You can build the package locally with `npm run build`.
-The build compiles the Baseline utility and its dependencies as a flat file and outputs it to `dist/nats.js`.
+The build compiles the Baseline core types package and its dependencies as a flat file and outputs it to `dist/`.